The following patent was granted by

 be exceptional.

-Supplying this information could help in various
+Supplying this information could

-identification documents were located.
+and identification documents were located.
 The visitor would

 report the theft to the relevant authorities, including the